dusk-network/merkle/README.md

 # dusk-merkle

-A sparsely populated [`MerkleTree`], parametrized over its height and arity.
+A sparsely populated Merkle [`Tree`], parametrized over its height and arity.
 ```text
 Height 0       o
              /   \